Subscribe to our Gay Travel Newsletter here

 If the weather was less-than-favourable yesterday, we’ll complete Hooker Valley this morning.
-Otherwise we’ll bid Aoraki/Mt Cook farewell on the steep track to Sealey’s Tarn.
+Otherwise we’ll bid Aoraki/Mt Cook farewell on the steep track to Sealey’s Tarn, our hike for the day.
 Then it’s off to quiet Wanaka through mountain passes and mind-boggling natural phenomena such as Omarama Clay Cliffs—the region’s sharp pinnacles and ravines were cut out by ancient glaciers over a million years ago.
 Lindis Pass brings us through Otago before eventually ending in Wanaka, aka Queenstown’s little sister.
 After an included lunch en route and orientation walk with our guide you’ll have plenty of free time to enjoy this adventure playground on your own.
 Tonight you’re free to enjoy a peaceful dinner on your own or join the group for an optional dinner in the village.

 Approximate hiking time: 3–4 hrs return

 Today is our guide’s official day off so we’re on our own.
 But this government-mandated rest day is actually a blessing in disguise as you can pick and choose what activities appeal to you.
 For example you can challenge yourself on the industrious Roys Peak hike, join a more subdued E-Bike tour, take a wildlife trip on the Mou Waho Island Cruise or even harness up for a climbing adventure with Wild Wire.
 The only included activity we’ve got planned is our group lunch.